LamAnnieV/Deployment_03/README.md

 ![Webhook Validated](Images/webhook_response.png)

-### Jenkins Build #3: Webhook was configured in GitHub and base.html file was edited to test the Webhook, which should auto "Run Build" in Jenkins
+### Jenkins Build #3: Webhook was configured in GitHub and the base.html file was edited to test the Webhook, which should auto "Run Build" in Jenkins

-In Jenkins Build #1 and #2, when there is commit in GitHub, the "Run Build" still needs to be manually ran.
+In Jenkins Build #1 and #2, when there is a commit in GitHub, the "Run Build" still needs to be manually ran.
 To automate this process, a GitHub Webhook was configured.
 When there is a commit in the GitHub Repository, the webhook pushes the files to Jenkins and automatically runs the Build.

-To test the webhook, the file https://github.com/LamAnnieV/Deployment_03/blob/main/templates/base.html was edited to change "URL Shortner" to "URL Shrinker"
+To test the webhook, the file https://github.com/LamAnnieV/Deployment_03/blob/main/templates/base.html was edited to change "URL Shortener" to "URL Shrinker"

 ### Result:  Build and Test was successful, see run #4